mdn/interactive-examples/JS-Example-Guide.md

 var array2 = [1, 2, 3];
 ```

-Note it is suggested that even if there is only one instance of that object then it should be suffixed with a `1`.
+Note that even if there is only one instance of that object, it should be suffixed with a `1`.

-Note also although we could use the same name for multiple instances, it's suggested that we use a progressive numbering system to minimise confusion should the reader want to experiment with the example code.
+Also note that, although we could use the same name for multiple instances, it's suggested that we use a progressive numbering system.
+This aims to minimize confusion should the reader want to experiment with the example code.

 For example: